apache/flink/docs/apis/batch/dataset_transformations.md

 ### GroupCombine on a Grouped DataSet

-The GroupCombine transformation is the generalized form of the combine step in the Combinable GroupReduceFunction.
+The GroupCombine transformation is the generalized form of the combine step in the combinable GroupReduceFunction.
 It is generalized in the sense that it allows combining of input type `I` to an arbitrary output type `O`.
 In contrast, the combine step in the GroupReduce only allows combining from input type `I` to output type `I`.
 This is because the reduce step in the GroupReduceFunction